 Head down to your nearest lake or beach

-Fourth of July falls in America’s summer, so the weather on Independence Day is likely to be a hot.
+Fourth of July falls in America’s summer, so the weather on Independence Day is likely to be hot.
 Because of this, many families head down to their nearest lake or beach to spend the day celebrating by the water.
-Some beaches host their own events with fireworks, parades, and even a BBQ for everyone to enjoy.
-Popular beaches to spend Independence Day on are Myrtle Beach in South Carolina, Martha’s Vineyard in Massachusetts, and Huntingdon Beach in Southern California.
+Some beaches host their events with fireworks, parades, and even a BBQ for everyone to enjoy.
+Famous beaches to spend Independence Day on are Myrtle Beach in South Carolina, Martha’s Vineyard in Massachusetts, and Huntingdon Beach in Southern California.
 Check out the nearest water areas near you to find out what their Independence Day plans are.

 Join in with colleagues’ Independence Day celebrations

 Being the new person in the office isn’t easy.
-People might make an effort to start with, but as weeks go by enthusiasm can wear off with work and home life getting in the way.
+People might make an effort to start with, but as weeks go by, enthusiasm can wear off with work and home life getting in the way.
 Independence Day often involves groups of friends socialising at local gatherings.
 Ask your colleagues what they’re up to on 4 July to get an understanding about how people celebrate the occasion in your area.
 You may find they have some good ideas, or better still, they invite you to join in their celebrations.
-It can be daunting to put yourself out there as the newcomer, however showing willingness to fit in will help you bond with team members and you might even make some good friends too.
+It can be daunting to put yourself out there as the newcomer, however, showing a willingness to fit in will help you bond with team members and you might even make some good friends too.

-Host your own American-themed gathering
+Host your American-themed gathering

-Finally, if you’re feeling brave, you could throw your own gathering on Independence Day.
+Finally, if you’re feeling brave, you could throw your private gathering on Independence Day.
 Invite neighbours into your home for American-themed food and drinks.
-Hosting your own event will give you an excuse to announce your arrival to the area and give you a chance to get to know people living nearby.
+Hosting your event will give you an excuse to announce your arrival to the area and give you a chance to get to know people living nearby.
 Many Independence Day spreads consist of hot dogs, hamburgers, cobb salads, and key lime pie.
-However, add in some of your own country’s traditional favourites too as it’ll make a great talking point and give neighbours a little insight into your pre-American lifestyle.
+However, add in some of your own country’s traditional favourites too as it’ll make a high talking point and give neighbours a little insight into your pre-American lifestyle.